 Gasoline-powered passenger vehicles which are less than 25 years old before January 1 of the current calendar year or diesel-powered passenger vehicles which are 1997 or newer and that are registered in the northern Virginia counties of Arlington, Fairfax, Loudoun, Prince William, and Stafford and the cities of Alexandria, Fairfax, Falls Church, Manassas, and Manassas Park are required to have a valid emission inspection.
 Virginia law exempts vehicles which are manufactured in the current model year or any of the three immediately preceding model years from the biennial emission inspection.
 Most hybrid vehicles are exempt but all hybrids are subject to Virginia’s On-Road Emissions Program.

 In section ‘A’ on the front of the title, sign your name, provide the name and address of the buyer and document the odometer reading of the vehicle on the date of the sale.
 If the vehicle is being sold, include the final sales price in section ‘A’.
 If the vehicle is being donated, write the words “charitable gift” as the sale price on the title.
 Ensure that the buyer completes the title with their signature.
 The buyer and seller must both attest to the final sales price for any vehicle which is more than 5 years old using the Vehicle Price Certification (Bill of Sale) form.
 Legally, you can even have a hand-written bill of sale in Virginia if it contains the same information.
 Many sellers and buyers notarize the Bill of Sale.
+If the vehicle is 5 years old or less and the sales price is more than $1,500 below the Blue Book trade-in value, you’ll need to fill out an Affidavit of Vehicle Purchase Price, form SUT 1A.
+This form must be notarized.

 The seller keeps the license plate of the sold vehicle in Virginia.
 If you purchased a replacement vehicle, you may transfer your old plate to the replacement vehicle.
 If the plates are not transferred to another vehicle, you may return the plate to any Virginia DMV location.
 If you have six months or more remaining in your vehicle registration period, you may qualify for a refund by completing Application for Vehicle Registration Refund Form FMS-210.